italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 Traditionally, the published statements of capability have been in somewhat ambiguous text that require interpretation and conversion into a machine interpretable form through a manual intermediate step (normally performed, with errors and performed many times for any particular device type etc.).
 It is suggested here that the best source of the machine interpretable data is the specifying authority (e.g., ITU-T for standard applications, the vendor for plug capabilities, an operator for non-standard applications).

-# Appendix A - Coherent Pluggable Examples
+# Appendix A - Coherent pluggable module Examples

 Within this section, we present a few use-cases showcasing the practical application of the coherent pluggable repository.
 In this section, we present several use cases that demonstrate the practical application of coherent pluggable life cycle management.